lindensmith/datashift/README.markdown

   Needs further development and testing, but it will load digital products (associated with spree\_digital)

   bundle exec thor datashift:spree:digitals -i db/digitaldirectory/

+  can also take a different model name using the -m option, example:

+  bundle exec thor datashift:spree:digitals -i db/digitaldirectory/ -m DigitalSample

+  The default model for digitals is 'Digital'